 Transitional Living Program

-Services in Southwest Colorado offered through the Transitional Living Program (TLP) are designed to help young people who are struggling with housing insecurity, reach their goals, and prevent youth from being unhoused.
-The TLP provides homeless youth with stable living accommodations for up to 18 months.
+Services in rural Southwest Colorado offered through the Transitional Living Program (TLP) are designed to help young people, ages 18-24 who are struggling with housing insecurity reach their goals and prevent youth from being unhoused.
+The TLP can help support qualifying youth with stable living accommodations for up to 12 months.
 The TLP provides services to help young people develop skills necessary to move to independence and life as healthy, productive adults.
-Oak Tree Youth Resources and our TLP provide services to help young people seek housing, apply for TLP deposit support, and rental assistance, job preparation and attainment, develop skills necessary to move towards independence, and live as healthy, productive, self-sufficient adults.
+Oak Tree Youth Resources and our TLP provide services to help young people seek housing, apply for TLP deposit support, and rental assistance, job interview preparation, develop skills necessary to move towards independence, and live as healthy, productive, self-sufficient adults.
 Oak Tree Youth Resources can work together with youth to locate living accommodations, as housing stability can be pivotal in a young persons mental health.
-This is case by case, as funding is available.
+This is case by case, up to 18 months, as funding is available.
 Please text or call us with any questions.
 970-335-9667.

 While in the Transitional Living Program:

-- Youth pay their renters deposit (with possible financial assistance)
+- Youth pay their renters deposit (with some financial assistance)

-- Youth pay their monthly rent (with some financial assistance through TLP), and are able to establish rental history over the term of their lease.
+- Youth pay their monthly rent (with some financial assistance) giving them the chance to establish rental history over the term of their lease.

 - Youth can learn: